 - Ace Hotel – Modern, close to Pike Place Market

 - Moore Hotel – Traditional building with modern decor, great location

-Seattle has a number of Airbnb apartments for rent.
+Seattle has a number of self-contained apartments for rent.
 You can book an entire apartment averaging $250 but going as low as $150.
 Private rooms can be found from $65.

 Spas in Seattle